About

 Living in a compromised body has given me deep insight and empathy into suffering and ways to think more expansively about what quality of life can mean.
 Having an invisible disability meant I was often not believed by doctors and I had to learn to navigate medical systems and understand and synthesize medical terminology and information myself.

-And as an educator, I often had to help students navigate complicated family dynamics, teach them to advocate for themselves, and act as a sounding board for them.
+As someone who spent 20 years as a post-secondary educator, I often had to help students navigate complicated family dynamics, teach them to advocate for themselves and act as a sounding board for them.

 When my stepmother was given a three-year prognosis, I witnessed up close the experience of someone diagnosed with a terminal illness and navigating their end-of-life.